A new brand identity that underscores our approach to B2B marketing — always customized, never templated

 Last week Chicago’s thriving technology scene was ignited with the annual Techweek conference that took place over the course of several days all over the city and culminated in the Techweek Gives fundraising competition ending ceremony.

 Before getting into the new learnings and themes we took away from this year, we want to take a moment to reflect on the expansion the Chicago tech community has seen.
 There is something to be said about the strong community network that has developed out of the tech scene in Chicago and successful events like Techweek make that base thrive even more.
 Year over year, we’ve been able to ingrain ourselves in the lively tech culture and network and for that, we are thankful.

 From this year’s summit, here are a few of the sessions Walker Sands employees attended and the points they gleamed from discussions in Data, AI and Enterprise Technology:

 Taking time to participate in these events always leads to a regeneration of excitement for our team.
-This was most obvious by the group who participated in the discussion with Mayor Rahm Emanuel who shared plans for integrating technology into the infrastructural future plans of our city.
+This was most obvious from the group who participated in the discussion with Mayor Rahm Emanuel, who shared plans for integrating technology into the infrastructural future plans of our city.
 So many years later and we still find ourselves getting giddy over these kinds of advancements.

 Thank you to everyone who worked so hard to pull off a dynamic event that continues to bring together the tech minded community.
 As a team, we took away great new learnings and are looking forward to what the rest of this year has in store for the Chicago Tech community.